lewj85/jessesort/README.md

 JesseSort consists of two main phases:

-1. Generating the Rainbow
+1. Insertion Phase - generates a Rainbow data structure

-2. Merging its bands
+2. Merge Phase - merges its bands until 1 remains

 The full breakdown of the algorithm can be seen in JesseSort.pdf.
+Preprint also available here: https://www.researchgate.net/publication/388955884_JesseSort